Nefsen402/destam-dom/doc.md

 names.set([...names.get(), html`<div>Ford</div>`]);
 ```

 Hovever, this is a naive way of implementing reactivity with arrays because we require that we copy all elements from the previous array into the new one, to then add one more element.
+This also means that destam-dom is forced to diff the entire array as well.
 To achieve constant time insertion, we can use `OArray`.

 ```js
 const names = OArray([